 Oxtails

-Popular in hearty soups, oxtails release marrow and collagen when simmered, adding richness to the dish.
+Popular in hearty soups and stews, oxtails release both marrow and collagen when simmered, adding a luxurious richness to the dish.
+Oxtails are fantastic for increasing the soup bones benefits in a hearty stew.

 Fish Frames